EXPO VIDEO 2018

 About the Curator

-Subotnick follows past EXPO VIDEO curators Daria de Beauvais (2016) | Curator at Palais de Tokyo; Alfredo Cramerotti (2015) | independent curator and Director of MOSTYN (Wales, United Kingdom); Astria Suparak, (2014) | artist and independent curator; and Dean Otto (2013) | Program Manager of the Film/Video Department at Minneapolis’ Walker Art Center.
+Anna Gritz follows past EXPO VIDEO curators Ali Subotnick (2017) | Independent Curator; Daria de Beauvais (2016) | Curator at Palais de Tokyo; Alfredo Cramerotti (2015) | Independent Curator and Director of MOSTYN (Wales, United Kingdom); Astria Suparak, (2014) | Artist and Independent Curator; and Dean Otto (2013) | Program Manager of the Film/Video Department at Minneapolis’ Walker Art Center.